Create, Edit, and Manage Workspace Variables

 You can store workspace variables in the base workspace, model workspaces, or data dictionaries.
 To decide where to store variables, see Determine Where to Store Variables and Objects for Simulink Models.

-Use one or more of these techniques to create, modify, store, and migrate workspace variables:
+Use one or more of these techniques to create, modify, store, evaluate, and migrate workspace variables:

 To share block parameter values and create

 Simulink.Signalobjects (for example, in preparation for code generation), you can use the Model Data Editor.
 You can interact with all of the block parameters, signal lines, and block states in a model at once.
 You can also inspect tunable block parameters in a list that you can search, sort, and filter.

 To create a variable, in the data table, begin editing the cell that corresponds to a block parameter value (in the Value column) or a signal or state name (in the Name column).
 Enter the name of the variable you want to create and click the action button in the right side of the cell.

 If a block parameter value is already set to a simple numeric expression, you can create a variable for that expression.
 Click in the right side of the cell that corresponds to the value, then select Create variable.
 In the Create New Data dialog box, set the name and location for the new variable, then click Create.
 The cell now displays the new variable.